-With a unitary patent the proprietor will have the right to prevent any third party from committing an infringing act throughout the territories of the member states where the patent has unitary effect.
+With a unitary patent the proprietor has the right to prevent any third party from committing an infringing act throughout the territories of the member states where the patent has unitary effect.
 More information and advice on these infringing acts can be sought from your D Young & Co representative.

 Exhaustion is also applicable: the proprietor of a unitary patent cannot prevent any third party from committing acts which are carried out in relation to a particular product, after that product has been placed on the market where the patent has unitary effect by, or with the consent of, the proprietor.

-Third parties seeking freedom-to-operate in Europe will need to consider carefully the scope of any unitary patent as well as the existence of any bundle national rights and independent national patents.
+Third parties seeking freedom-to-operate in Europe need to consider carefully the scope of any unitary patent as well as the existence of any bundle national rights and independent national patents.

 Relationship with the UPC and opposition/appeal

 The unitary patent system has no effect on the opposition and appeal procedure before the EPO, and decisions of the EPO’s Opposition Division and Boards of Appeal apply to unitary patents.

 Outside of the nine-month opposition period, the UPC must be used to challenge the validity of a unitary patent.